anttijuu/books-cpp/README.md

 * Thus each slice is a slice of the original vector of strings, described by startIndex-endIndex.
 * A struct `thread_struct` is created for each thread, having a constant reference to the original vector as well as to the words-to-ignore vector, and the start and end indices to process.
 * The references to the original data are const since we do not want the threads to change the original data in any way during the processing.
 Since the original data cannot be changed, and the threads will each process their own slice of the original data, we do not need any thread locking facilities to control acccess to the shared data.
 This lack of possibility to manipulate shared of data and thus lack of locks makes the processing faster.
-* The `thread_struct` will also contain writeable map of word-frequency pairs to calculate the word frequencies from the thread's own slice of the array of all words.
-Additionally the `thread_struct` will have counter variables to count statistics of the processing.
+* The `thread_struct` will also contain writeable map of word-frequency pairs to calculate the word frequencies from the thread's *own slice* of the array of all words.
+Additionally, the `thread_struct` will have counter variables to count statistics of the processing.

 So, instead of reading the book data line to line and processing all the lines linearly in a single thread, this implementation will